This post may contain affiliate links. Read my disclosure policy.

 - Sprinkle on some toasted nuts.
 Add some toasted nuts like chopped walnuts or almonds along with the honey for crunch and texture.

 If you have leftover sopapilla cheesecake, you can store it in the fridge.
-To store, place individual bars in a single layer in an airtight container.
-If you want to layer the bars, place a piece of parchment or waxed paper in between the layers.
-Store in the fridge for up to 3 days.
-Serve cold from the fridge or at room temperature.
+Place individual bars in a single layer in an airtight container, or, if you want to layer the bars, place a piece of parchment or waxed paper in between them.
+Store your bars in the fridge for up to 3 days, and then serve them cold or at room temperature.

 Yes – cheesecake freezes well.
-To freeze leftover sopapilla cheesecake bars, wrap each bar in plastic wrap and place in a freezer-safe bag or airtight container.
-Store in the freezer for up to 3 months.
-Defrost in the fridge and serve cold or at room temperature.
+To freeze leftover sopapilla cheesecake bars, wrap each bar in plastic wrap and place them in a freezer-safe bag or airtight container.
+Store them in the freezer for up to 3 months.
+Defrost everything in the fridge and serve the bars cold or at room temperature.
 Note that the texture of the dough may change slightly after it defrosts (but it will still taste good).